sayheylaura/javascript30-day-1---drum-kit/README.md

 Even though I followed closely Bos' tutorial, I also made some personal modifications according to my coding style.

-I'm sure there's a lot of improvement to be made, so please don't hesitate to open an issue or open a PR! :)
+I'm sure there's a lot of improvement to be made, so please don't hesitate to open an issue or send a PR! :)

 Enjoy!!